hclivess/nado/README.md

 cd nado
 pip install -r requirements.txt
 ```
+To run NADO, execute the following command: `python3.10 nado.py`

 To go back to your screen, use `screen -r nado`
-To update your nado installation, use `git pull origin main` from the directory where you have it installed.
+To update your NADO installation, use `git pull origin main` from the directory where you have it installed.

 After installation, go to your browser and announce your peer to one of the nodes like this:
 http://207.180.218.90:9173/announce_peer?ip=89.176.130.244 but put your own IP as the argument after ```ip=```.
 For this,